Top

 Button Behavior Example: A Pop-up is set to display twice

-Close button or "X" icon Clicking either of these buttons closes the Pop-up and the display is counted as one view Users who click Close and exit the Pop-up will see the Pop-up again based on the Pop-up display count.
+Close button or "X" icon Clicking either of these buttons closes the Pop-up and the display is counted as one view A user who clicks Close and exits the Pop-up will see the Pop-up again based on the its display count.

 Don't show me again The user clicks the check-box to make sure the Pop-up never appears again.
 The count reduces to zero.
-Users who click the Don't show me again check-box never see the Pop-up again.
+A user who clicks the Don't show me again check-box will never see the Pop-up again.
 It does not matter if the count has not been reached.

 your title goes here